hackwebdev/NestJS2021/README.md

 - fallback: false,
 - which means if we go to something that doesnt exist in the data it will return a 404

+Generating a Static Site
+package.json

+- "scripts": {
+  "build": "next build && next export",
+- $ npm run build
+- it will build for production and will also gonna export a static website
+- it will create an out/ folder with all the static files for a static website
+- it will bee automatically added to .gitignore the out/ folder

+- if you want to run the out/ static site
+- $ npm i -g serve
+- @ serve -s out -p 8000